How Animals Survive Extreme Heat and Cold Weather Conditions in the Wild

-Arctic animals spend hours in the freezing waters or ice of the Arctic, while a desert animal can stay for hours in the middle of a desert in the blazing heat without showing any signs of struggle or discomfort.
+Arctic animals spend hours in the freezing waters or on the ice of the Arctic, while a desert animal can stay for hours in the middle of a desert in the blazing heat without showing any signs of struggle or discomfort.

-In this article, we are going to take a look at animals who call the scorching hot deserts their home.
+In this article, we are going to take a look at animals that call the scorching hot deserts their home.
 We will turn our focus to the opposite side of the spectrum, where animals live and thrive in the cold Arctic Regions.

 Animals That Live In The Arctic